Do warehouse clubs save you money?

 In spite of the strategically designed, no-frills environment, warehouse clubs are retail stores.
-They offer a wide variety of items, from Waterford crystal to cell phones, and from flat screen TVs to paper plates, at discounted pricing.
+They offer a wide variety of items, from Waterford crystal to cell phones, and from flat screen TVs to paper plates, at discounted or wholesale pricing.

 Paying a reasonable annual membership fee that can, at the very least, be recouped in savings over the year doesn’t sound like a bad deal.
 But, there are some pitfalls that need to be considered, and they’re not quite as evident as the savings you see on your receipt.